 The Suit has been filed by the plaintiff for seeking legal action through arbitration to resolve the matter amicability.
-The matter is listed for examination of witness, the Last date of hearing was January 10, 2024 and the next date of hearing is matter to come up for hearing upon notification of date.
+The matter is listed for examination of witness, the next date of hearing is May 27, 2024.

 The disputes arise out of and are in connection with the Work Order dated 08.10.2021 issued to Z-Tech by ABCI for the works pertaining to "Design and Construction of Reinforced Earth Wall with Concrete Block Facia for Package 6 on Aizawl-Tuipang section of NH- 54 in Mizoram".
 The Work Order was awarded for an amount of Rs.
 5,46,18,720/- and the works were to be commenced from date of issuance of Work Order as per Clause 13 of the Work Order.